 My two greatest passions are music and sport.
-My arthritis has stopped me from enjoying either of these hobbies, but it’s what lead me to write.
+My arthritis has stopped me from enjoying either of these hobbies, but it’s what drove me to write.
 I can’t sit still – my life experiences of living with disability to different degrees throughout my life has led me to a need to contribute—a desire to create.
 I hope that my commitment and passion for this cause comes across in my writing.

 The good, the bad and the ugly

 Finally, I will not shy away from the associated challenges of living with an autoimmune disease.
 I hope that by openly talking about mental health, relationships, parenting and employment it can help others in a similar situation or newly diagnosed.

 I want to show what is possible with arthritis, but it’s important also to highlight the struggle.
 The pain, isolation, challenges it brings with family, holding down a job and the strain placed on one’s mental health.
-I intend to start conversations, to break down stereotypes about arthritis being ‘just an old person’s disease’ and to portrey the full picture of autoimmune disease – the ripples that are felt way beyond inflamed joints and pain.
+I intend to start conversations, to break down stereotypes about arthritis being ‘just an old person’s disease’ and to portray the full picture of autoimmune disease.
+These ripples are felt way beyond inflamed joints and pain.